 - Fuel your body by eating a healthy, well-balanced diet and drinking lots of water.

 - Exercise daily.

-- Avoid dangerous or risky behaviours, like abusing drugs or alcohol, excessive gambling or dismissing public health recommendations.
+- Avoid dangerous or risky behaviors, like abusing drugs or alcohol, excessive gambling, or dismissing public health recommendations.

 - Establish and maintain a routine at home.

 - Utilize technology to keep social connections with your nearest and dearest.
 Think about a normal check-in schedule to give you something to anticipate.

 - Focus your thoughts on the current and things to be thankful for today.

 - Consume reliable news sources that report news, and prevent media that sensationalizes emotions.

 - Lean in your personal beliefs and religion for support.